Skip to main content

 You can train while on rapamycin, but the muscle-building response is partially blunted.
 Many patients schedule heavier training around the off-days of a pulse cycle.
 We coordinate the dosing schedule with your training plan when this matters.

-We do not have a clean biomarker that says rapamycin is working for longevity.
+We do not have a clear biomarker that says rapamycin is working for longevity.
 We track inflammation markers (CRP), lipids, fasting insulin, body composition (DEXA), VO2 max, and methylation age.
 If those move in the right direction without rising side effects, we continue.
 If not, we stop.

 We expect rapamycin to settle into a narrow, careful use case in the next decade, likely tied to specific clinical situations (autoimmune conditions, certain cancers, possibly some transplant and neurodegenerative roles).
 We expect the broader longevity hype to fade unless human trials show clear, repeatable benefit.